 If the fluid cooler is equipped with the built-in pump package (to establish cooling fluid flow between dehumidifier and the fluid cooler or to serve as additional/booster pump), the said pump is also engaged along with fluid cooler fans - pump would stay engaged while fans are engaged (regardless of the fans' speed).

 A2L Refrigerant Mitigation Control

-Dehumidifiers, that contain A2L (mildly flammable) refrigerant (like R454B), employ additional mechanisms (devices and control algorithm) to ensure the safety in event of refrigerant leak.
+Dehumidifiers, that contain A2L (mildly flammable) refrigerant (like R454B), employ additional mechanisms (devices and control algorithm) to ensure the safety if refrigerant leak occurs.

 Initial Ventilation Design and Emergency Venting